DominicMachado/DominicMachado.github.io/docs/latn-199-f20/index.md

 ### Important Links
 &nbsp;
 Everything that you need to know about this course is on this website.
-You can find out about [course objectives], [course policies], [assessment], and our [full course schedule].
+You can find out about [course objectives](https://dominicmachado.github.io/course-objectives-latn199-f20), [course policies](https://dominicmachado.github.io/course-policies-latn199-f20), [assessment](https://dominicmachado.github.io/course-policies-latn199-f20), and our [full course schedule](https://dominicmachado.github.io/schedule-latn199-f20).
+Additionally, you will also find on this site, a set of tips for reading complex Latin [sentences](https://dominicmachado.github.io/tips-for-reading-latn199-f20).

-[BOOKS]
+In terms of books, you will not need any physical books.
+We will use an online [textbook](https://lingualatina.github.io/textbook/), designed by myself and other Holy Cross professors, for grammar and we will use an online text and commentary for [Nepos](http://dcc.dickinson.edu/nepos-hannibal/chapter-1) and [Livy](https://arcane-cliffs-02027.herokuapp.com/).

 [Back to top.](#top)